• Overview

 • Closed

-- Generated a personal access token in your HCL DevOps Plan account.
+- Generated a personal access token in your DevOps Plan account.

 Integration Steps